noklesta/SublimeRailsNav/README.md

     { "keys": [" ", "i"], "command": "list_rails_javascripts", "context": [{"key": "setting.command_mode"}] },
     { "keys": [" ", "y"], "command": "list_rails_stylesheets", "context": [{"key": "setting.command_mode"}] }

+All commands are also available from the Command Palette (search for commands beginning with "Simple Rails Navigator").

 ## Settings

 The settings in SublimeRailsNav.sublime-settings may be overridden either in